SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![New Input Parameter Step 4](./img/Ex3_Add_Input_Param4.png)

-1. Now we need to add a filter expression.
+1. Now we need to act upon the values received as input parameters.
+This is where a filter expression is used.
 Select the "Filter Expression" tab from the Projection editor

    ![Add Filter Step 1](./img/Ex3_Add_Filter1.png)